PLSysSec/cse127-website/template/docs/pa/pa4.md

 ## Getting Started/Logging In

-Visit [https://cse230-pa4.spinda.net](https://cse230-pa4.spinda.net).
+Visit [https://c10-32.sysnet.ucsd.edu/challenges/](https://c10-32.sysnet.ucsd.edu/challenges/).
 In this page, you will be asked to enter your PID and a password.
-You can find your password in your GradeScope account for this class (look for the "PA4 Login Information" assignment).
+You can find your password in your Gradescope account for this class (look for the "Assignment 4 userinfo" assignment).

 ## A Word of Caution